Whilst the two bus types appear similar from the outside in their placement of doors, they differ significantly in their interior design.

 Rear Door area – Interior

-The full-low-floor configuration and straight aisle offered by the ADL Enviro500 (3-door) facilitates easy passenger movement around the lower deck of the bus.
+The full-low-floor configuration and straight aisle offered by the ADL Enviro500 (3-door) facilitate easy passenger movement around the lower deck of the bus.
 Forward and rear-facing seats are mounted above the wheel wells, similar to existing Enviro500 buses.

 On the MAN A95 (3-door) bus, the aisle area near the third door is raised by one step.
 The additional headroom required on the lower deck protruded into the upper deck, necessitating a unique upper deck rear seating layout with side- and rear-facing seats.